The Bee Place Banner

 • Equalizing Hives

-• - Borrowing resources from one colony to strengthen another
+• Borrowing resources from one colony to strengthen another

 • Making Splits

-• - Dividing a healthy mature colony into two or more colonies
+• Dividing a healthy mature colony into two or more colonies

 • Finding Queens

-• - Locating and evaluating existing queens
+• Locating and evaluating queens

 • Checking for Varroa

-• - Using the alcohol wash method
+• Using the soapy water or alcohol wash method and probing brood

 • Applying Varroa Treatments

-• - When to treat and how to choose the proper method
+• When to treat and how to choose the proper method

 • Extracting Honey

-• - How much to rob and when
+• How much to rob and when

 Who This Class Is For